Skip to main content

 • Consultation with Government, regulators, communities and interested parties (website, working groups, meetings, forums, exhibitions)

-• WPD connection for power export
+• National grid connection for power export

 Planning and consent